 – Decide on the appropriate natural material(s) to ensure a lower carbon footprint of the building

 – Apply basic design and layout for the building to produce, capture and store available renewable energy

 – Test the local materials for their suitability in a natural building

 – Assemble and combine a variety of natural materials into a building

 Neil started working on sustainable buildings in 2001.
 He moved to Berg en Dal in 2006.
 He has engaged with building community-based training centres, non-profit building work, contract work and self-builds, as well as advising and building for owner-builders.
 Neil has also been involved with the Sustainable Built Environment Conference (SBE).
-He is currently focussed on the continued development of a homestead at Berg en Dal for himself and his wife.
+He is currently focused on the continued development of a homestead at Berg en Dal for himself and his wife.
 His other work incorporates Permaculture design, water infrastructure work and new smallholder developments that align with EIA processes.
 He has recently run a compost toilet building course in Spain.

 Alex has been involved in Permaculture since 1993, and lived at Berg en Dal since 2006.
 She has worked on smaller earth building projects and brings the design processes to the course.